Man's Favorite Sport?: Critical reception

 The critics' reactions were somewhat tepid, particularly in comparison to Hawks' earlier works, though Molly Haskell wrote a glowing analysis of the picture seven years later in The Village Voice.
 Haskell admitted an indifference to the film in 1964, and that upon revisiting the film in 1971 she was "both delighted and deeply moved by the film—delighted by the grace and real humor with which the story was told, and moved by the reverberation of the whole substratum of meaning, of sexual antagonism, desire, and despair."

 Hudson was given relatively sympathetic reviews for the difficult position of impersonating Cary Grant.
 Robin Wood notes: "It was cruel to make [Hudson] repeat the night-club scene from Bringing up Baby which Cary Grant brought off with such panache."

 Prentiss was especially praised for her performance.
 "Miss Prentiss slips ... agreeably into Katharine Hepburn's shoes.
 Her bass voice is comically imposing.
 She's more consciously malevolent/charming than Miss Hepburn in Baby.
 She's just terrible to Hudson and her outrageousness almost makes the movie half a good comedy."
 Robin Wood: "Paula Prentiss is—as always—very good, but at times one has the feeling that Hawks is importing a characterization on her instead of working with her."
+Filmink called Prentiss "one of Hawks’ best female leads" and argued "the film is maligned among some Hawks auterists and it’s not one of his top efforts but it’s bright and colourful with a sense of relaxed camaraderie that is very winning."

 Hawks would later say: "Paula Prentiss was good, but she couldn't remember what she was doing from one shot to the next.
 Her shots never matched".